 The Patty Wooten Scholarship will be awarded to a nurse who is currently involved in creating humor interventions that are being used in a therapeutic manner for patients, family and/or staff.
 Applicants must be a nurse- R.N., L.P.N., L.V.N., or C.N.A.

 To be considered for this scholarship, applicants are required to write an essay describing how you perceive humor to be therapeutic and how your work, program, or intervention efforts have benefited patients, family, or staff.
+Applicants should also answer the below question:

 THE MARGIE KLEIN “PAPER PLATE" SCHOLARSHIP